Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Introduction

-Note that the homeomorphism $\bar{f}$ in Theorem \ref{submain p} is radial and hence $\underset{\rm |\omega|=|z|}{\rm\min}|\bar{f}(\omega)|=|\bar{f}(z)|$.
-Since $h$ can be chosen to approach zero at any speed and sequence $\lambda_n$ can be chosen freely, Theorem \ref{submain p} shows that the upper bound provided in Theorem \ref{main p} is essentially sharp when we restrict modulus to satisfy \eqref{q condition}.\\ \\ Let us now briefly give some explanation for the bounds \eqref{q condition}.
-The one on the right specifies that we are studying mappings that compress stronger than H\"older maps, which were studied in \cite{CHS}, and thus have faster maximal spiraling rate than given in \eqref{chs}.
+Note that the homeomorphism $\overline{f}$ in Theorem \ref{submain p} is radial and hence $\underset{\rm |\omega|=|z|}{\rm\min}|\overline{f}(\omega)|=|\overline{f}(z)|$.
+Since $h$ can be chosen to approach zero at any speed, Theorem \ref{submain p} shows that the upper bound provided in Theorem \ref{main p} is essentially sharp when we restrict modulus to satisfy \eqref{q condition}.\\ \\ Let us now briefly give some explanation for the bounds \eqref{q condition}.
+The one on the right specifies that we are studying maps that compress stronger than H\"older maps, which were studied in \cite{CHS}, and thus have faster maximal spiraling rate than given in \eqref{chs}.
 On the other hand, the bound on the left is always satisfied when $p=1$, see \cite{H3}, and when $p>1$ it is exact up to the gauge function $g_{\varphi, p}$, see \cite{KT}.
 Studying rotation under extremal compression leads to the extremal pointwise spiraling as shown in \cite{H3}.
-Thus Theorem \ref{submain p}, together with examples in \cite{H3} proving optimality of the extremal spiraling rate \eqref{Lpdist}, show that whenever mapping $f$ is compressing we have essentially sharp spiraling rates. \\ \\ As a Corollary to Theorem \ref{main p} we can extend the case with Hölder bounds and $p>1$, see \cite[Theorem 1]{CHS}, to the borderline situation $p=1$.
+Thus Theorem \ref{submain p}, together with examples in \cite{H3} proving optimality of the extremal spiraling rate \eqref{Lpdist}, show that whenever the map $f$ is compressing we have essentially sharp spiraling rates. \\ \\ As a Corollary to Theorem \ref{main p} we can extend the case with Hölder bounds and $p>1$, see \cite[Theorem 1]{CHS}, to the borderline situation $p=1$.

 \begin{coro} Let $f:\C\to\C$ be a homeomorphism of finite distortion such that $f(0)=0$ and $f(1)=1$, and assume that $\K(\cdot, f)\in L^1_{loc}$.
 Moreover, let us suppose that

 for some $\alpha\geq1$.
 Then